turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 - Fetch 20 geography questions and console.log the response status code.
 - Fetch 30 geography questions and console.log an array of only the hard trivia

-## More Practice Time!
-With React

-Since `fetch` is asyncronous, it's important to think about when we should make the request for data.
-The lifecycle method `componentDidMount()` is important to talk about with respect to AJAX (using `fetch`).

-Continue with [this](https://github.com/turingschool-examples/react-trivia) trivia app repo.
-In the `App` component, modify it so that the questions are requested via the trivia API (used in this lesson), and then update `state` with the information received from the API.

-## Even more practice time:

-This [repo](https://github.com/turingschool-examples/ajax-lesson-FE) has instructions in the README for implementing a fetch request into a basic React app.

-Try it out!

 ---